 Dog sledding is a quintessential Alberta winter experience that I’ve always wanted to try.
-When I arrive at the staging area outside of Canmore, an hour west of Calgary, more than 30 dogs are making a racket, waiting eagerly to pull the sleds.
-These guys are born to run.
+When I arrive at the staging area outside of Canmore, an hour west of Calgary, more than 30 dogs are raising a racket, waiting eagerly to pull the sleds.
+These fellows are born to run.
 They jump in place, straining at their leads and their joyful howls come straight from the belly.
 I can’t help but feel like joining in.
 As the excitement builds I become eager to start.

 Leading the Pack